Hydrodynamic gradient expansion in linear response theory: Abstract

 \section{Abstract}

-One of the foundational questions in relativistic fluid mechanics concerns the properties of the hydrodynamic gradient expansion at large orders.
-Studies of expanding systems arising in heavy-ion collisions and cosmology show that the expansion in real space gradients is divergent.
-On the other hand, expansions of dispersion relations of hydrodynamic modes in powers of momenta have a non-vanishing radius of convergence.
-We resolve this apparent tension finding a beautifully simple and universal result: the real space hydrodynamic gradient expansion diverges if initial data have support in momentum space exceeding a critical value, and converges otherwise.
-This critical value is an intrinsic property of the microscopic theory, and corresponds to a branch point of the spectrum where hydrodynamic and nonhydrodynamic modes first collide.
+A foundational question in relativistic fluid mechanics concerns the properties of the hydrodynamic gradient expansion at large orders.
+We establish the precise conditions under which this gradient expansion diverges for a broad class of microscopic theories admitting a relativistic hydrodynamic limit, in the linear regime.
+Our result does not rely on highly symmetric fluid flows utilized by previous studies of heavy-ion collisions and cosmology.
+The hydrodynamic gradient expansion diverges whenever energy density or velocity fields have support in momentum space exceeding a critical momentum, and converges otherwise.
+This critical momentum is an intrinsic property of the microscopic theory and is set by branch point singularities of hydrodynamic dispersion relations.